 - widely promotes the benefits of cycling and access to cycling.
 It raises public and political awareness of the needs of current and future cyclists.

-CTC Scotland works to protect and promote cycling to create a healthier, cleaner world, now and for the future.
-CTC Scotland wants Scotland to be a place where it’s easy and safe for people of all ages to cycle, whatever their ability, background or income.
-CTC Scotland believes that cycling is more than just transport; it makes you feel good, gives you a sense of freedom and creates a better environment for everyone.
+Cycling UK in Scotland works to protect and promote cycling to create a healthier, cleaner world, now and for the future.
+Cycling UK in Scotland wants Scotland to be a place where it’s easy and safe for people of all ages to cycle, whatever their ability, background or income.
+Cycling UK in Scotland believes that cycling is more than just transport; it makes you feel good, gives you a sense of freedom and creates a better environment for everyone.

 • provides expert, practical help and advice.